johnmcfarlane/papers/c++/error-handling.md

   }
 ```

-Abnormal program termination is often discouraged in C++ programs.
+Abnormal program termination is often shunned in C++ programs.
 The main reason is that it typically bypasses destructors.
 That may not be the biggest worry in a program which is already in a bad
-state, so terminating in reaction to contract violations is relatively palatable.
+state, so terminating in reaction to Unambiguous Bugs is relatively palatable.
 And destructors in a modern, well designed system are only important
 while the process is running:
 memory, file descriptors and peripherals should all be freed up by the system
 once the owning process is ended.

-So with caveats, this can be the best approach for reacting to violations of the
+So this can often be the best approach for reacting to violations of the
 End User Contract — as well as to Unambiguous Bugs.
 In profile,
 Safety-Critical System With Redundancy, the requirement to 'fail fast' can be well
 served by this approach.
 And in profile, Business-Critical Systems, the concerns